rsinger86/drf-typed-views/README.md

 ### List Validation

-For the basic case of list validation - validating the item type of comma-delimited string - declare the type to get automatic validation/coercion:
+For the basic case of list validation - validating types within a comma-delimited string - declare the type to get automatic validation/coercion:

 ```python
 from typed_views import typed_api_view, Query